LoopKit/loopdocs/docs/loop-3/omnipod.md

 ## Pair Pod

+!!! danger "Max Fill is 200 Units"
+    When you fill the Pod do not exceed 200 units.

+    If you overfill the pods, you may get a pod fault right after priming.

 You'll be pairing a pod every 2 or 3 days (max pod life is 80 hours).

 You'll see this screen every time you ask Loop to `Pair New Pod`.